iksnae/rise-and-code/book/chapter-07/activities/05-group-challenges.md

-# Self-Collaboration Exercises
+# Multiple Perspectives Exercises

-Welcome to the self-collaboration exercises!
-While traditional programming education often emphasizes group work, as a solo learner, you can gain similar benefits by learning to approach problems from multiple perspectives.
-These exercises will teach you how to "collaborate with yourself" by adopting different roles and viewpoints during the problem-solving process.
+Welcome to the multiple perspectives exercises!
+These activities will help you develop your ability to approach problems from different angles, enhancing your problem-solving skills.
+By deliberately switching between different thinking modes, you can gain insights that might remain hidden when using a single approach.

 ## Exercise 1: The Multiple Hats Approach 🎩

 ### Concept
-When working alone, you can still benefit from diverse thinking by deliberately adopting different perspectives or "hats" during your problem-solving process.
+You can gain deeper insights by deliberately adopting different perspectives or "hats" during your problem-solving process.

 ### Problem Statement
 Improve the following number sorting algorithm by examining it from multiple angles: